The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Summary

 \acknowledgements

+We thank the anonymous referee for the constructive feedback.
 We thank E. Cueto, V. Gelli and E. Jones, X. Shen, and G. Sun for sharing their data.
 We are grateful to A. Calabr\'o, M. Castellano, and P. Santini, for insightful discussions and suggestions.

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for \jwst.
-These observations are associated with programs \# 1747 and 2464.
-Funding from NASA through STScI awards JWST-GO-01747 and JWST- GO-02426 is gratefully acknowledged.
+The specific observations analyzed can be accessed via \dataset[doi: 10.17909/9s79-m291]{https://doi.org/10.17909/9s79-m291}.
+These observations are associated with programs \# 1747 and 2426.
+Funding from NASA through STScI awards JWST-GO-01747 and JWST-GO-02426 is gratefully acknowledged.

 This research was funded in part by the Swiss National Science Foundation (SNSF) [Grant number 210558].
 CM acknowledges support by the VILLUM FONDEN under grant 37459 and the Carlsberg Foundation under grant CF22-1322.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.
-MT acknowledges support by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
-MS acknowledgse support for this work under NASA grant 80NSSC22K1294.
+MT acknowledges support by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project No. CE170100013.
+MS acknowledges support for this work under NASA grant 80NSSC22K1294.

 The Flatiron Institute is a division of the Simons Foundation.